×

 “We get very excited about this menu and this time of year,” he says.
 “It’s a chance for us to do a little something different and creative, and to showcase all of our great local seafood and farms.
 What’s exciting for myself, our chefs and cooks, is that specials like these allow us to stray a little outside the Creole boundary.”

-Eliza’s sister restaurant, JED’s Local Po’boys, serves a seafood-focused po-boy each month of Lent.
-February featured a fish-and-chips po-boy, while the March and April po-boys will showcase crawfish and shrimp, respectively.
+Eliza’s sister restaurant, JED’s Local, typically serves a seafood-focused po-boy each month of Lent.